eminnett/da-nanodegree-intro-to-machine-learning/final_project/questions_and_answers.md

 **Answer:** In the end, I used 5 metrics for evaluating the trained algorithms: accuracy, precision, recall, F1 Score, and Mathew's Correlation Coefficient.

 Accuracy is a useful score to understand the general performance of an algorithm though it can be misleading if the target classes are unequally distributed in a dataset.
 For example, 12.4% POI records and 87.6% NON-POI records.
 If an algorithm was very naive and marked all records a NON-POI, it would have an accuracy score of 0.876 which looks like a good outcome, but in this situation it really isn't.
+For this reason, it isn't an ideal metric to measure the performance for this project and certainly shouldn't be used on its own.

 The precision score is the number of correctly classified positive records divided by the total number of records labeled as positive.
 If we think of this score in terms of medical diagnostics, the precision score represents the proportion of all people diagnosed with a condition who actually had the condition.

-The recall score is the number of correctly classified negative records divided by the total number of records labeled as negative.
-If we think of this score in terms of medical diagnostics, the recall score represents the proportion of all people diagnosed not to have a condition who actually did not have the condition.
+The recall score is the number of correctly classified positive records divided by the total number of records that are in fact positive.
+In other words, true positives divided by the sum of true positives and false negatives.
+If, again, we think of this score in terms of medical diagnostics, the recall score represents the sensitivity of the diagnostic test and describes the proportion of all people who received a positive diagnosis out of all the people who actually have the condition.

 The F1 Score is harmonic mean of precision and recall.
 More specifically, it is `2 * precision * recall / (precision + recall)`.
 Precision and recall can have values from 0 to 1 which means the F1 score does as well.
 This is a much more useful score than accuracy when determining the performance of an algorithm trying to classify data with unbalanced classes.